-- The Secretariat presents design proposals based only on primary objectives (Table 1) to the SRB for three subsequent years at the June meeting (recognizing that data from the current summer FISS will not be available for analysis prior to the September SRB meeting); - These design proposals, revised if necessary based on June SRB input, are then reviewed by Commissioners at the September work meeting; - At their September meeting, the SRB reviews revisions to the design proposals made to account for secondary objectives; - Presentation of FISS designs for 'endorsement' by the Commission occurs at the November Interim Meeting; - Ad-Hoc modifications to the design for the current year (due to unforeseen issues arising) are possible at the Annual Meeting; - The endorsed design for current year is then modified (if necessary) to account for tertiary objectives prior to summer implementation (February-April).
+- The Secretariat presents design proposals to the SRB for three subsequent years at the June meeting (recognizing that data from the current summer FISS will not be available for analysis prior to the September SRB meeting). - The first review of design proposals by Commissioners will occur at the September work meeting, revised if necessary based on June SRB input; - Presentation of proposed designs for 'endorsement' occurs at the November Interim Meeting; - Ad-Hoc modifications possible at the Annual Meeting to the design for the current year (due to unforeseen issues arising); - Endorsed design for current year modified for cost and logistical reasons prior to summer implementation in FISS (February-April).

-Consultation with industry and stakeholders occurs throughout the FISS planning process, at the Research Advisory Board meeting (29 November in 2021) and particularly in finalizing design details as part of the FISS charter bid process, when stations can be added and other adjustments made to provide for improved logistical efficiency.
-We also note the opportunities for stakeholder input during public meetings (Interim and Annual Meetings).
+Consultation with industry and stakeholders occurs throughout the FISS planning process, and particularly in finalizing design details as part of the FISS charter bid process, when stations can be added to provide for improved logistical efficiency.
+We also note the opportunities for stakeholder input during public meetings (Interim and Annual Meetings) and through the IPHC's Research Advisory Board.

-Note that while the review process examines designs for the next three years, revisions to designs for the second and third years are expected during subsequent review periods.
+Note that while the review process examines designs for the next three years, revisions to designs for the second and third years are possible during subsequent review periods.
 Having design proposals available for three years instead of the next year only assists the IPHC with medium-term planning of the FISS, and allows reviewers (SRB, IPHC Commissioners) and stakeholders to see more clearly the planning process for sampling the entire FISS footprint over multiple years.
 Extending the proposed designs beyond three years was not considered worthwhile, as we expect further evaluation undertaken following collection of data during the one to three-year time period to influence design choices for subsequent years.